highlands.nsw.tourinfo

 The Terraces.

-From the Rose Garden, visitors are afforded a series of delightful and leisurely walks: from the Daffodil Walk in spring, past the Silver Garden, then down three levels of terraces with lawns and perennial borders (including azaleas and cammellias), to the Bluebell Walk and the Hellebore Walk under arching trees.
+Trimmed hedges surround the Daffodil Walk, the Silver Garden with its distinctive plantings, leading down to three levels of terraces with lawns and perennial borders (including azaleas, rhodendrons and cammellias), and the Bluebell Walk and the Hellebore Walk under arching trees.

 The Woodland Garden